Timliuzhaolu/SHOUT-Project/README.md

 ## Strategy
 The directory `Strategies/*` consists of different strategies implemented to improve model performance.
 Details can be found in `Data_augmentation.ipynb`, `NER_dataset.ipynb` and `Tree_framework.ipynb`.

+## Model Training
+Models can be trained using `train.py` and hyperparameter selection can be performed by `param_tuning.py`.

+## Word Cloud
+Word clouds for converstation stages and texter demographics can be generated in `wordcloud_generate.py` by the significant words for corresponding model detected by LIME.

 ## Participation Bias AC-MCC
 Library developed by the former Master student Daniel Cahn can be found in `posterior.py` for applying AC-MCC to detect and reverse participation biases discussed in the report.